 So how do you do it?

-Another great way to encourage creativity is to strew activities out for your kiddos and ignite their curiosity with creativity prompts like the ones in Raising Creative Kids: A Collection of Simple Creativity Prompts for Children.
+Another great way to encourage creativity is to strew activities out for your kiddos and ignite their curiosity is to join The Learner’s Lab!
+We’ll provide your kids with monthly creative thinking challenges and lots more!

 I encourage all of you to accept the challenge and help your children develop these critical skills.
 Not only will it benefit your kids, but it’s a great excuse to have fun with your kids and start some great conversations.